LavaMoat/LavaMoat/packages/browserify/README.md

-# LavaMoat - a Browserify Plugin for creating LavaMoat-protected builds
+# LavaMoat Browserify - a Browserify Plugin for creating LavaMoat-protected builds

 **NOTE: under rapid develop, not ready for production use, has not been audited, etc**